tristaaan/AlgPainter/README.md

 ```

 ## Todo
-(A.k.a. unsupported features at time of writing)
+(A.K.A. unsupported features at time of writing but plans to implement.)

 - A 3D view
 - Color customization
-- binary option given algorithm.
-- rotation moves